I have been working with mast-cell stabilizers now for nearly a decade.

-Interestingly, certain butyrate-producing bacteria include Rosburia intestinalis and Eubacterium rectale, feed on the intestinal lining to produce butyrate.
+Certain butyrate-producing bacteria, including Rosburia intestinalis and Eubacterium rectale, feed on the intestinal lining to produce butyrate.

-Therefore, a healthy intestinal lining is crucial to some of the butyrate-producing bacteria that colonize and feed on it.
+Therefore, a healthy intestinal lining is crucial to some butyrate-producing bacteria colonizing and feeding on it.

 Without sufficient butyrate, a leaky gut is inevitable.

-Butyrate not only supports the gut barrier but also regulates mast cells and the whole immune system.
+Butyrate supports the gut barrier and regulates mast cells and the immune system.

-The gut immune system needs to mount immune responses to pathogens while maintaining immune tolerance to commensal bacteria and foods.
+The gut immune system must mount immune responses to pathogens while maintaining immune tolerance to commensal bacteria and foods.

 Butyrate levels determine whether these two seemingly competing needs can be achieved.